supercooldave/supercooldave.github.io/2017/STS/index.md

 are misunderstandings, and to get more information about their project than what is explicitly said in the report/presentation.

-\begin{itemize}
-\item All students must participate actively in the opposition.
+* All students must participate actively in the opposition.
-\item What are the strong aspects of the project?
+* What are the strong aspects of the project?
 What could have been better (realistically)?
-\item What choices did the team make --- why?
+* What choices did the team make --- why?
-\item Comment both the presentation and the written report.
+* Comment both the presentation and the written report.
-\item Don't dig down into nitty-gritty details during the opposition (``In the first paragraph of page 5 ...") --- you can prepare list of issues and discuss them with the authors afterwards.
+* Don't dig down into nitty-gritty details during the opposition ("In the first paragraph of page 5 ...") --- you can prepare list of issues and discuss them with the authors afterwards.
-\end{itemize}

 ## Guidelines for Thesis